Aliases for MEGF10 Gene

 GeneCards Summary for MEGF10 Gene

-MEGF10 (Multiple EGF-Like-Domains 10) is a Protein Coding gene.
-Diseases associated with MEGF10 include dysphagia and myopathy, areflexia, respiratory distress, and dysphagia, early-onset.
+MEGF10 (Multiple EGF Like Domains 10) is a Protein Coding gene.
+Diseases associated with MEGF10 include Myopathy, Areflexia, Respiratory Distress, And Dysphagia, Early-Onset and Dysphagia.
+Gene Ontology (GO) annotations related to this gene include endopeptidase inhibitor activity.
 An important paralog of this gene is MEGF11.

-Membrane receptor involved in phagocytosis by macrophages of apoptotic cells.
+Membrane receptor involved in phagocytosis by macrophages and astrocytes of apoptotic cells.
+Receptor for C1q, an eat-me signal, that binds phosphatidylserine expressed on the surface of apoptotic cells (PubMed:27170117).
 Cooperates with ABCA1 within the process of engulfment.
-Promotes the formation of large intracellular vacuoles and may be responsible for the uptake of amyloid-beta peptides.
+Promotes the formation of large intracellular vacuoles and may be responsible for the uptake of amyloid-beta peptides (PubMed:20828568, PubMed:17643423).
+Necessary for astrocyte-dependent apoptotic neuron clearance in the developing cerebellum (PubMed:27170117).
+Plays role in muscle cell proliferation, adhesion and motility.
+Is also an essential factor in the regulation of myogenesis.
+Controls the balance between skeletal muscle satellite cells proliferation and differentiation through regulation of the notch signaling pathway (PubMed:28498977, Ref.14).
 May also function in the mosaic spacing of specific neuron subtypes in the retina through homotypic retinal neuron repulsion.
-Mosaics provide a mechanism to distribute each cell type evenly across the retina, ensuring that all parts of the visual field have access to a full set of processing elements.
-May play role in cell adhesion and motility.
-Is also an essential factor in the regulation of myogenesis.
-Controls the balance between skeletal muscle satellite cells proliferation and differentiation problably through regulation of the notch signaling pathway.
+Mosaics provide a mechanism to distribute each cell type evenly across the retina, ensuring that all parts of the visual field have access to a full set of processing elements (PubMed:17498693, PubMed:17643423, PubMed:20828568, PubMed:22101682, PubMed:27170117, PubMed:28498977).